Skip to main content

 • Supplements: Your veterinarian may prescribe or recommend supplements like probiotics or prebiotics to improve your dog’s gut health.
 “Probiotics can help by restoring a balance of good bacteria in the gastrointestinal system,” Dr. Alleyne says.
 Prebiotics can also promote good bacteria in your dog’s gut.
 In addition to prescriptions, pre-and probiotics are also available over the counter as powders, capsules, and chews.

 • Diet changes: Changing your dog’s diet may also benefit your dog’s colitis.
 “Under veterinary supervision, slowly change your pet’s diet to one labeled for gastrointestinal upset,” Dr. Attas says.
 “Some cases of colitis are due to food allergies.
 Elimination diets may be helpful.”
+In acute colitis, a temporary bland diet may be recommended while the gastrointestinal system is healing.

 “Metronidazole is a very effective medication when used properly,” Dr. Attas says.
 “However, excessive use or higher doses can cause severe medical problems.
 It should only be used under a veterinarian’s supervision.”